Introduction to C++/WinRT

 SDK support for C++/WinRT

-cppwinrt.exe tool, which you can point at a Windows Runtime metadata (
+cppwinrt.exe tool at a Windows Runtime metadata (

 .winmd) file to generate a header-file-based standard C++ library that projects the APIs described in the metadata for consumption from C++/WinRT code.
 Windows Runtime metadata (

 .winmd) files provide a canonical way of describing a Windows Runtime API surface.
 By pointing

 cppwinrt.exe at metadata, you can generate a library for use with any runtime class implemented in a second- or third-party Windows Runtime component, or implemented in your own application.
 For more info, see Consume APIs with C++/WinRT.

 With C++/WinRT, you can also implement your own runtime classes using standard C++, without resorting to COM-style programming.
 For a runtime class, you just describe your types in an IDL file, and

 cppwinrt.exe generate your implementation boilerplate source code files for you.
 You can alternatively just implement interfaces by deriving from a C++/WinRT base class.
 For more info, see Author APIs with C++/WinRT.

 You can identify a project that uses the C++/WinRT MSBuild support by the presence of the Microsoft.Windows.CppWinRT NuGet package installed within the project.

 Here are the Visual Studio project templates provided by the VSIX extension.